d-holguin/Simple-line-splitter-gui/README.md

 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/Capture.PNG)

-### Works on windows with jdk 11, havn't confirmed with other platfroms.
+### Works on windows with (jdk 11), havn't confirmed with other platfroms.
+Feel free to inform me it works on your OS via issues or any quesitons you might have.